- 13 minutes to read

 Component L3 Internal modules or components inside a container Developers, tech leads, code reviewers C4 Level 3 Mapping

-Code L4 Class diagrams and low-level implementation detail Developers reviewing specific implementations This is a feature outside the scope.
-You can get this layer from your tools hooked up with the Nodinite MCP endpoint.
+Code L4 Class diagrams and low-level implementation detail Developers reviewing specific implementations Outside scope.
+Obtainable via the Nodinite MCP endpoint.

 C4 Level 1 — Context Diagram Mapping